saplingai/sapling-py/README.md

 Try out a [grammar check demo](https://sapling.ai/grammar-check).
 Compare against grammar checking tools and APIs like Grammarly (Grammerly), LanguageTool, ProWritingAid and Ginger.

-Sapling Features:
+Functionality
 --------

 Sapling is an AI messaging assistant.
-The API offers spelling and grammar checking endpoints.
+The API currently offers spelling and grammar checking endpoints.

 Benefits include:
 - **60% more grammar corrections**: compared to [other systems](https://sapling.ai/comparison/api) at similar accuracy using state-of-the-art machine learning systems for natural language processing.
 - **Low Latency**: Achieve the same real-time performance that users of Sapling's own interface experience.
 - **Over 20 error types**: Error categories such as preposition, noun form, and verb tense, including both high-level and fine-grained error information.
 - **Custom Models**: Get corrections and edits tuned to the domain of your text—for example academic writing vs. subtitles.
-- **Enterprise Security**: Ask us about our no data rention policies, [self-hosted/on-premise](https://sapling.ai/onprem) deployment options, and other [cybersecurity policies and procedures](https://sapling.ai/security).
+- **Enterprise Security**: Ask us about our no data retention policies, [self-hosted/on-premises](https://sapling.ai/onprem) deployment options, and other [cybersecurity policies and procedures](https://sapling.ai/security).
 - **Rich Text Editor Support**: TinyMCE, CKEditor, QuillJS, Trix, ProseMirror, WordPress, Draft.js, Froala, Lexical and others.
-Consider using [Sapling's JavaScript SDK](https://sapling.ai/docs/sdk/JavaScript/quickstart) for webpages.
+Consider using [Sapling's JavaScript SDK](https://sapling.ai/docs/sdk/JavaScript/quickstart) for displaying the API's outputs on webpage editors.

 Installation